Skip to main content

 Targeted Peptide Protocols for Sleep Enhancement

 Among the various peptides being investigated for their influence on sleep, those that modulate growth hormone release have garnered considerable attention.
-The natural secretion of is intimately linked with the deepest stages of sleep, known as slow-wave sleep (SWS).
+The natural secretion of growth hormone is intimately linked with the deepest stages of sleep, known as slow-wave sleep (SWS).
 By supporting the body’s endogenous production of GH, these peptides aim to enhance the quality and duration of SWS, thereby promoting physical recovery, immune function, and cognitive consolidation.

 Several key peptides fall into this category of growth hormone secretagogues: